pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ### Common Shortcut Keys On General

-Note: following commands are case-sensitive.
+Note: following commands are **case-sensitive**.

-1. To view Keyboard Shortcuts manual
+1. View Keyboard Shortcuts manual

     > long press `Super`; `Super` is another name of `Win` key on Linux.

     ![alt text][7]

-2. To select software from the left-side launcher
+2. Select software from the left-side launcher

-    > Long press `Super` until number shows on the left-side launcher;
-    > Press the corresponding number to open the software.
+    > Method-1: Long press `Super` until number shows on the left-side launcher; press the corresponding number to open the software.
+    > Method-2: use `Super + Tab` to switch (like how you use `Alt + Tab` to switch program)
+    > Method-3: use `Super + Shift + number`.

-3. To maximize/minimize or share screen
+3. Maximize/minimize or share screen

     `Ctrl + Super + up`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - maximize (until full screen)
     `Ctrl + Super + down`&nbsp;&nbsp;&nbsp; - minimize (to default / until it minimized to launcher)
     `Ctrl + Super + left`&nbsp;&nbsp;&nbsp; - move window to the left
     `Ctrl + Super + right` - move window to the right
-3. To open & close terminal
+3. Open & close terminal

     `Ctrl + Alt + t` - open a new terminal
     `Ctrl + Shift + t` - open a new terminal tab
-    `Ctrl + Shift + w` - close terminal tab
+    `Ctrl + Shift + w` - close current terminal tab
 4. Use `cd` to travel everywhere (file system) on your Linux

-5. Remap `CapsLock` to `Ctrl` to increase efficiency, and to ease finger pain
+5. Remap `CapsLock` to `Ctrl` to increase efficiency, and to ease finger pain; a guide -> [How To Remap][10]

     If you are comfortable with current `Ctrl` position, then stay with it.
-6. To switch software
+6. Switch software

     `Alt+Tab`
-7. To open window menu
+7. Open window menu

     `Alt + space`
     > For example, I can press `Alt + space` to see a drop down menu, then type `c` to close the selected software.
-8. To access top drop down menu (file menu) for most software
+8. Access top drop down menu (file menu) for most software

     `Alt + ` corresponding letter
     > When you press `Alt`, there will be a underline of a letter for each option in the top menu.